Objectives and characteristics of the study

 The Executive Committee of the registry is chaired by Professor Roger Hall (UK) and Professor Jolien Roos-Hesselink (NL) on behalf of the ESC and EORP.

-If you wish to know more about this registry please click on the contact button.
+If you wish to know more about this registry or Join us! please click on the contact button.

 Back to EORP introduction